rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * Authentication to view API documentation is removed and the API documents are public now.

-* Rename device can also update device name related environment variables.
+* Fixed the bug that was not allowing the device name related environment variables to update while renaming the device.

 #### SDK